ajoslin/cordova-plugin-contact-modal/readme.md

 Matches the format of a [vcards-js](https://github.com/enesser/vCards-js) object.

 Only the following subset of vcard properties are supported.
-Pull requests are welcome for more properties!
+Pull requests are welcome for more properties.

 - `firstName`
 - `lastName`
 - `workPhone`
 - `cellPhone`
+- `directPhone`
 - `workEmail`
+- `externalEmail`
 - `organization`
 - `title`
 - `socialUrls` (only ios)